Johnny552/johnny552-arduino-bsp/README.md

 The Johnny552 Arduino BSP software is licensed under the GNU Lesser General Public License v2.1.

-Hardware designs are licensed under [choose appropriate license].
+Hardware designs are licensed under the GNU Lesser General Public License v2.1.

-Documentation is licensed under [choose appropriate license].
+Documentation is licensed under the GNU Lesser General Public License v2.1.

 This project is based on the CH55xduino project.